XiaoouPan/ILAMM/README.md

 There are four functions, all of which are implemented by I-LAMM algorithm.

-* `ncvxReg`: Non-convex regularized regression (Lasso, SCAD, MCP).
+* `ncvxReg`: Nonconvex regularized regression (Lasso, SCAD, MCP).
-* `ncvxHuberReg`: Non-convex regularized Huber regression (Huber-Lasso, Huber-SCAD, Huber-MCP).
+* `ncvxHuberReg`: Nonconvex regularized Huber regression (Huber-Lasso, Huber-SCAD, Huber-MCP).
-* `cvNcvxReg`: K-fold cross validation for non-convex regularized regression.
+* `cvNcvxReg`: K-fold cross-validation for nonconvex regularized regression.
-* `cvNcvxHuberReg`: K-fold cross validation for non-convex regularized Huber regression.
+* `cvNcvxHuberReg`: K-fold cross-validation for nonconvex regularized Huber regression.

 ## Simple examples